When you think of inversion therapy, what comes to mind?

 Our mom relied on these inversions for rest, renewal and for relief from varicose veins and I now fully appreciate her need to do so.

-Back then, the boards were called incline or slant boards.
+Back then, the boards were called incline boards or inversion slant boards.
 They were popular among Hollywood “Starlets” of the ‘40’s and ‘50’s as a beauty secret, sold at Sears and popularly used until about the 1980's.

 But what is inversion...?